TerrinH/BitLocker-Command-Line-Tool/README.md

 - Automatic Administrative Privillages:
   Automatically runs and requests administrative privillages if the tool doesn't already have them.
 This is done with a VBS code snippet
-  I obtained from somehwere on the internet (sorry anonymous contributor).
+  I obtained from somewhere on the internet (sorry anonymous contributor).

 - Enable BitLocker:
   This allows the user to select from a list of valid encryption options based on the Windows OS it is run on.
 The list is dynamically